klauspost/compress/s2/README.md

 > 16-bit integer (and thus will occupy three bytes).

 When in this mode the maximum backreference offset is 16777215.

+Furthermore, encoding with literal code 63 no longer emits literals, but indicates a 1 byte repeat offset code.

+The next byte indicates the length of the repeat offset - minus one, so length 1 to 256 can be encoded as 2 bytes.

+Decode as such: `if tag == 63 { length = readByte() + 1 }`.

 # Dictionary Encoding